 In our schools, it will be impossible to maintain physical distancing at all times.
-However, schools will work to reduce the risk of infection.
+However, schools will work to reduce the risk of infection by increased cleaning and disinfection, hand and respiratory hygiene maintaining attendance information and adapting procedures according to the age of students and classroom design.
 It is therefore essential to stay at home when symptoms appear, to take the time to rest and to heal before returning to school.